LIFEHUBBER

 Very small deployment posture

-The notable angle is the way the project leans into extremely lightweight deployment, which sets it apart from larger speech systems that assume heavier infrastructure.
+The project leans into extremely lightweight deployment, which sets it apart from larger speech systems that assume heavier infrastructure.

 Availability